True Collaboration. True Preconstruction.

-We take an integrated approach to preconstruction, this approach engages a team comprised of the Client, Architect, Designers, Consultants, Construction Manager and Subcontractors at the time of conception.
+We take an integrated approach to preconstruction.
+Our approach engages a team comprised of the Client, Architect, Designers, Consultants, Construction Manager, and Trade Contractors at the time of conception.

-The central goal is to deliver the best value while meeting the Client’s objectives without sacrificing the level of quality or schedule desired by the Client.
-The Team does not work to meet or achieve the Client’s budget, but to maximize the Client’s budget through the integration of solutions provided by subject matter experts during design development.
+Our goal is to deliver the best value while meeting your project's objectives without sacrificing the level of quality or schedule.
+Our team works to maximize your budget through the integration of solutions provided by subject matter experts during the design phase.

-This process is intended to assemble a qualified construction team to compliment the Client, Architect, Designers and Consultants in order to reduce the overall project duration, eliminate potential cost overruns and to avoid the typical post-bid Value Engineering phase that can result in redesign costs, schedule delays and a perceived degradation of quality.
+Our process is intended to assemble a qualified construction team to reduce the overall project duration, eliminate potential cost overruns, and avoid the typical post-bid Value Engineering phase that can result in redesign costs, schedule delays and a perceived degradation of quality.

 Our Preconstruction Process